Manoj-Sri/codes/README.md

 # intern-prep

-THESE ARE MY OWN  CODES FOR FEW STANDARD DS ALGOS QUESTIONS FROM GEEKS FOR GEEKS
+THESE ARE PRACTISE CODES FOR FEW STANDARD DS ALGOS QUESTIONS FROM GEEKS FOR GEEKS

 1)BINARY SEARCH